 8. Promote your efforts in the local press

-Local newspapers love a feel good story – and the topic of eco-friendliness has never been of more interest than it has right now.
+Local newspapers love a feel-good story – and the topic of eco-friendliness has never been of more interest than it has right now.
 So, whatever you decide to do in your local community, be sure to contact the local media.
-Hopefully the attention will help to get more people involved in the cause.
+Hopefully, the attention will help to get more people involved in the cause.

 9. Motivate others with a little (friendly) rivalry

 It’s a great feeling when the local community bandies together for a better, greener neighborhood.
-However that’s not to say that a little friendly rivalry can’t help to get more people involved – even those in the next town, city or state.
+However, that’s not to say that a little friendly rivalry can’t help to get more people involved – even those in the next town, city, or state.
 So why not take your eco-efforts beyond your region – and challenge the next locality for a head to head to be crowned the greenest!
-Get local politicians and figureheads involved, contact the press and create a real buzz around the showdown.
+Get local politicians and figureheads involved, contact the press, and create a real buzz around the showdown.

 10. Arrange a local litter pick

 With a frightening 250 million tonnes of trash generated annually (Statistic Brain), every year Americans spend $11.5 billion in taxes to clean litter (Litter It Costs You).
-Unfortunately local services can struggle to keep neighborhoods as clean as they should be – and you likely know of at least one or two hotspots for litter in your community.
+Unfortunately, local services can struggle to keep neighborhoods as clean as they should be – and you likely know of at least one or two hotspots for litter in your community.
 These spaces can often be the most beautiful of places – parks, woodlands, and open landscapes can all suffer from litter collection.
-Tackle this issue by getting together with your local community for a group litter pick – if a large enough team is formed, split off into two or even three groups to cover more ground, working your way inwards to a local meet point for a get-together afterwards.
+Tackle this issue by getting together with your local community for a group litter pick – if a large enough team is formed, split off into two or even three groups to cover more ground, working your way inwards to a local meet point for a get-together afterward.